 Last modified: August 14, 2020

-A. On-Line Link to Ethics Line: Each institution shall provide an on–line link to its Ethics Line on the home page of the institution’s website or other prominent location accessible by employees, students, and the public.
+A. On-Line Link to Ethics Line: Each institution shall provide an on–line link to its Ethics Line on the home page of the institution’s website.

 B. Additional Reporting Contact Information: Each institution is encouraged to publish all of the reporting options pertaining to that institution’s processes and procedures on one web page.
 Further, each institution is encouraged to provide a listing of alternative reporting contacts for suspected wrongdoing that is widespread or concerns the USG System as a whole.
 The additional reporting contacts should include but are not limited to the following: